Learn investigatory techniques to find digital evidence.

 As experts, you may be called to testify in court to report your findings.
 You will learn about the basic function of an expert witness, the role of the forensic scientist in the court system and how important ethics and ethical behavior is to the field.

 Fully-online and hybrid courses are available.
-The length of the courses ranges from one to two weeks.
+The length of these courses will be four weeks.

 The cost to register for each course is $500.